Tommy Burns (Canadian boxer): Burns-Johnson Fight

+Aftermath of Title Loss

 Burns continued to box occasionally after dropping the title.
 During the Great War he joined the Canadian army, serving as a physical fitness instructor for troops in Canada.
 In 1920, one month after his 39th birthday, Burns challenged British champion Joe Beckett.
 Burns was stopped in the seventh round when, after suffering two knockdowns, his corner threw in the towel to end the fight.

 Life after boxing

 After retirement, Burns promoted some boxing shows.
-In 1928 he moved to New York City where he ran a speakeasy.
+In 1917, Burns purchased the Huntington Inn, a three-story hotel located at Eighth Street and Ocean Avenue (later renamed Pacific Coast Highway) in Huntington Beach.
+At this location he established the Burns Health Farm, which advertised treatment of various ailments "without the aid of drugs or the surgeon's knife".
+In 1928, Burns moved to New York City where he ran a speakeasy in an extravagantly furnished apartment he allegedly owned on the second floor of 53 West 72nd Street.
+On October 17, 1930, Burns was one of three men arrested by prohibition agents at this address in connection with illegal possession and distribution of alcohol.
 Although he was wealthy at the end of his boxing career, the Wall Street crash of 1929 and the Great Depression wiped out his fortune.
 Burns went to work as an insurance salesman and security guard, among other jobs.

 In 1948, Burns was ordained as a minister.
 At the time of his death, he was an evangelist living in Coalinga, California.

 He died while visiting a church friend in Vancouver, British Columbia, suffering a heart attack at age 73.
 Four people attended his burial at Ocean View Cemetery in Burnaby, British Columbia.
 He was interred in an unmarked pauper's grave.
-In 1961 a Vancouver sports writer raised funds to commission a memorial plaque for Burns's grave.
+In 1961, a Vancouver sports writer raised funds to commission a memorial plaque for Burns's grave.